Legislature passes education bill; four taxes approved to help fund it

 A bill to amend The Blueprint for Maryland’s Future — HB 1300, an education reform bill — passed the General Assembly earlier this week with strong support in both houses, along with four taxes to help fund it.

-The House of Delegates voted 96-38 and the Senate voted 37-9 for the bill.
+The state House voted 96-38 and the state Senate voted 37-9 for the bill.
 No Republicans voted for it in the House, but six senators did.
 Sen. Jack Bailey (R-Calvert, St. Mary’s) wasn’t one of them, however.

 HB 1300, which calls for $4 billion in funding per year by 2030 to bring the state in line with the goals recommended by the Kirwan Commission, may not be signed by Gov. Larry Hogan (R).
 Democrats have the votes to override any veto if they hold ranks during a special session that could be held in late May.